scr1ptjunk13/zcash-relay-on-starknet/README.md

 ## Disclaimer

-This codebase is an experimental PoC built for the Blockchain for Good hackathon.
+This codebase is an experimental PoC built for the **Zypherpunk Starknet Track 2025**.
 It has not undergone a professional audit.
 Use at your own risk.

 ---